 Common Name: Garden Pea

-Pisum sativum is a Annual up to 2.00 metres tall.
+Pisum sativum is an annual plant that can grow up to 2.00 metres tall.

 Plants are not known in a genuinely wild condition[

 ].
 Prefers a pH in the range 6 to 7.5[

 ].
 Prefers a rich loamy soil[

 ].
 A light soil and a sheltered position is best for early sowings[

 Peas have long been cultivated as a food crop and a number of distinct forms have emerged which have been classified as follows.
 A separate record has been made for each form:-